 Once you have talked with your doctor and have an idea of the types of decisions that could come up in the future and whom you would like as a proxy, if you want one at all, the next step is to fill out the legal forms detailing your wishes.
 A lawyer can help but is not required.
-If you decide to use a lawyer, don’t depend on him or her to help you understand different medical treatments.
-That’s why you should start the planning process by talking with your doctor.
+If you decide to use a lawyer, don't depend on him or her to help you understand different medical treatments.
+Start the planning process by talking with your doctor.

 Many states have their own advance directive forms.
-The American Bar Association has a list of advance care planning forms by state.
 Your local Area Agency on Aging can help you locate the right forms.
-You can find your area agency phone number by calling the Eldercare Locator toll-free at 1-800-677-1116 or by visiting www.eldercare.gov.
+You can find your area agency phone number by calling the Eldercare Locator toll-free at 1-800-677-1116 or by visiting https://eldercare.acl.gov.

-Some states want your advance directive to be witnessed; some want your signature notarized.
+Some states require your advance directive to be witnessed; a few require your signature to be notarized.
 A notary is a person licensed by the state to witness signatures.
 You might find a notary at your bank, post office, or local library, or call your insurance agent.
 Some notaries charge a fee.

 Some people spend a lot of time in more than one state—for example, visiting children and grandchildren.
-If that’s your situation also, you might consider preparing an advance directive using forms for each state—and keep a copy in each place, too.
+If that's your situation, consider preparing an advance directive using forms for each state—and keep a copy in each place, too.

 What happens if you have no advance directive or have made no plans and you become unable to speak for yourself?
 In such cases, the state where you live will assign someone to make medical decisions on your behalf.
 This will probably be your spouse, your parents if they are available, or your children if they are adults.
 If you have no family members, the state will choose someone to represent your best interests.

-Always remember, an advance directive is only used if you are in danger of dying and need certain emergency or special measures to keep you alive but are not able to make those decisions on your own.
-An advance directive allows you to continue to make your wishes about medical treatment known.
+Always remember: an advance directive is only used if you are in danger of dying and need certain emergency or special measures to keep you alive, but you are not able to make those decisions on your own.
+An advance directive allows you to make your wishes about medical treatment known.

-Nobody can predict the future.
+It is difficult to predict the future with certainty.
 You may never face a medical situation where you are unable to speak for yourself and make your wishes known.
 But having an advance directive may give you and those close to you some peace of mind.

 Put It In Writing